muharsln/SolexEngine/README.md

 # Engine
-This is repository Game Engine
+This is repository an Opengl Game Engine